 Loss of control--Not being able to stop drinking once drinking has begun

 Heavy drinking is widespread.
-According to the Office of National Statistics, 27% of men and 15% of women drink above the recommended number of weekly units for sensible drinking, placing themselves at increased risk of future health or social problems, while 1 person in 13 is dependent on alcohol in Britain - twice as many as are dependent on all forms of drugs, including prescription drugs.
+According to the Office of National Statistics (2013), 34% of men and 28% of women drink above the recommended number of weekly units for sensible drinking, placing themselves at increased risk of future health or social problems, while one in 10 men in the UK and one in 20 UK women show signs of alcohol dependence - twice as many as are dependent on all forms of drugs, including prescription drugs.

 The major health risks of alcoholism include liver disease, heart disease, certain forms of cancer, pancreatitis, and nervous system disorders.
 These conditions often develop gradually and may only become evident after long-term heavy drinking.
 Women also tend to develop health problems before men.
 The liver is particularly vulnerable to diseases related to heavy drinking, most commonly alcoholic hepatitis (inflammation) or cirrhosis (scarring of the liver).